all-hacks/FIUHack/README.md

 # Import links

 1. Facebook chatbot link: [Jack Sparrow](https://www.facebook.com/JackSparrow-393951151023726/), a loan assistant.
-_To test with this bot, please request your FB account to be added as tester for this app @ vincent.tsn@gmail.com__
+_This chatbot use AWS Lamnda and Lex as backend engine_ _To test with this bot, please request your FB account to be added as tester for the app @ vincent.tsn@gmail.com__
 1. []()